awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-kinesisstream/README.md

 Out of the box implementation of the Construct without any overrides will set the following defaults:

 ### AWS Lambda Function
-* Configure limited privilege access IAM role for the Lambda Function to put records on the Kinesis Data Stream
+* Minimally-permissive IAM role for the Lambda Function to put records on the Kinesis Data Stream
 * Enable X-Ray Tracing

 ### Amazon Kinesis Stream
-* Configure least privilege access IAM role for Kinesis Stream
-* Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key
+* Enable server-side encryption for the Kinesis Data Stream using AWS Managed CMK
-* Deploy best practices CloudWatch Alarms for the Kinesis Stream
+* Deploy best practices CloudWatch Alarms for the Kinesis Data Stream

 ## Architecture
 ![Architecture Diagram](architecture.png)